-Currently, the sub group has not found information to determine how many domain name registrations do not contain Registrant email address or telephone number.
-It may not be an issue if the registrants have proactively provided the information without the requirement to do so.
-If the policy is updated requiring the same registrant data for all domain name registration this will no longer impact future changes to registrant data policies.
-This is aligned with the ICANN's strategic plan and mission and It will add to the security and stability of the DNS.
+Currently, the subgroup has not found information to determine how many domain name registrations do not contain registrant's email address or telephone number.
+It may not be an issue if the registrants have proactively provided or registrars have required the information without the requirement to do so.
+In the light of the possibility that some contact fields may be eliminated or significantly reduced in scope, a concrete risk exists with regard to domain name registrations that do not meet the requirements of the 2013 RAA ("grandfathered domain names") no longer having one complete set of contact details associated with the registrant or his representative (registrant or admin).
+In such cases, action should be undertaken to ensure that the registrant or the registrant's representative remain contactable.
+This is aligned with the ICANN's strategic plan and mission and it will add to the security and stability of the DNS.